Recommendation Systems (8): Knowledge Graph-Enhanced Recommendation

 Movie knowledge graph: movies, people, genres and collections linked by typed relations

 A knowledge graph stores facts as (head, relation, tail) triples.
-Each triple states one atomic fact:
+Each triple represents one atomic fact:

 • (The Dark Knight, directed_by, Christopher Nolan)